Meet the science communicators at Science Connected making scientific research accessible by connecting people with projects and findings.

 Emily is a professional science journalist and municipal water resources educator.
 Her goal is to make science accessible and interesting for everyone.
 She has worked as an outdoor environmental educator, science teacher, and professional communicator and trainer.
 You can follow her on Twitter @riseandsci.

-Emily is a researcher, author, paleontological illustrator, and nature photographer with a passion for anything and everything with feathers.
+Dr. Emily Willoughby is a researcher, author, paleontological illustrator, and nature photographer with a passion for anything and everything with feathers.
 Her work—ranging from paleoart to science communication on evolution—has been featured in journals, books, and museums around the world.
 Her artwork, photography, and social media links can be found on emilywilloughby.com.
-She is currently working toward a graduate degree in cognitive psychology.
+She earned her doctorate degree in cognitive psychology.

 Jacqueline is a Brazilian biologist who works mainly with plant ecology, biogeography and phylogenetics.
 She has an MSc in Environmental Sciences and became a science writer in order to communicate about the current environmental and ecological crises.
 When not researching or writing, she likes to climb rocks and be outdoors.